Updated: February 2017

 1. Why are hangars limited to certain kinds of use?

-To assure appropriate use of hangars, an airport sponsor should:
+FAA Response.
+To ensure appropriate use of hangars, an airport sponsor should:

 - manage the use of hangars through an airport leasing program that requires a written lease agreement or permit;

 - monitor the use of hangars on the airport and take steps to prevent unapproved non-aeronautical use;

 - minimize the length of time to provide hangar space for those on a "waiting list"; and require non-aviation users pay a fair market rental for the use of the hangar and if needed, the hangar is returned to aviation use, under circumstances where temporary non-aeronautical use of a vacant hangar is permitted.

 Question 3.
 What is the primary purpose of an aircraft hangar?

 FAA Response.
 The primary purpose of an aircraft hangar is aircraft storage.
 If a hangar is serving its primary purpose - the storage of aircraft - then storage of non-aeronautical items in the hangar does not violate the airport sponsor's federal obligations.

 Question 4.
 Why is the FAA issuing a separate policy statement on hangar use?